Quick start - Microsoft Teams for Education admins

 |7 and later||10.10 and later||10 or later||4.4 and later||10.0.10586 and later|

-Internet browser support:
+Internet browser support

-Teams supports the following internet browsers.
+Teams fully supports the following internet browsers, with noted exceptions.

 |Microsoft Edge||Calling and Meetings supported on Edge RS2 or later|